phortx/riven/doc/chapters/2-setup/1-prerequisites.md

 ## 2.1.
 Prerequisites

-Riven comes with some dependencies, which you have to statisfy before you can start to use it.
+Riven comes with two dependencies, which you have to statisfy before you can start to use it.
 But no panic it's not that hard.

 First of all you'll need [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf/) in order to generate PDFs, since